When to visit the vet?

 Corneal dystrophyDystrophy refers to a group of conditions characterized by progressive weakening and loss of muscle mass.
-These conditions are often genetic and can affect various muscles in the body. in dogs is an inherited condition that leads to progressiveProgressive describes a condition or disease that worsens over time.
+These conditions are often genetic and can affect various muscles in the body. in dogs is an inherited condition that leads to a progressiveProgressive describes a condition or disease that worsens over time.
 This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage. clouding of the cornea, which can impair vision.
-It is more common in certain breeds and can occur in various forms that differ in severity and course.
+It occurs more frequently in certain breeds and can appear in various forms that differ in their severity and progressionProgression refers to the advancement or worsening of a disease over time.
+It describes an increase in the severity or extent of the disease symptoms..

 The most important facts at a glance

 Corneal dystrophy is an inherited eye disease in dogs that affects the transparency of the cornea.
 It is caused by genetic mutations that lead to deposits of lipids or calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
 It also plays a role in blood coagulation, nerve transmission, and muscle contraction. in the cornea.
-This condition is more common in certain breeds such as Shetland Sheepdogs and Cavalier King Charles Spaniels.
+This condition occurs more frequently in certain breeds such as Shetland Sheepdogs and Cavalier King Charles Spaniels.
 Symptoms include gray spots on the cornea, increased blinking, and occasionally watery eye discharge.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made through a thorough eye examination and sometimes genetic testing.
-There is no cure, but symptomatic treatment can be given to support the health of the cornea and prevent possible secondary infections.
+It is the first step in the management and treatment of patients. is made via a thorough eye examination and sometimes genetic tests.
+There is no cure, but symptomatic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. can be provided to support corneal health and prevent possible secondary infections.

 In severe cases, surgical removal of the deposits may be considered.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. is usually good, as vision is often only slightly impaired.
 For preventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring., responsible breeding practices should be carried out, and genetic tests on breeding animals can help control the spread of the disease.
-Research focuses on genetic foundations and new therapeutic approaches to treatment and preventionPrevention includes measures taken to prevent diseases or injuries.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring., responsible breeding practices should be followed, and genetic testing of breeding animals can help control the spread of the disease.
+Research focuses on genetic foundations and new therapeutic approaches for treatment and preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring..
-These include genetic tests, drugs to reduce lipid deposits, and experimental regenerative approaches such as stem cell therapies.
+These include genetic tests, medications to reduce lipid deposits, and experimental regenerative approaches such as stem cell therapies.

 Causes

-The cornea is the clear, outer layer of the eye that acts like a window and allows light into the eye.
+The cornea is the clear, outer layer of the eye that acts like a window and lets light into the eye.
 In dogs, the cornea consists of several layers, including the epitheliumEpithelium is a type of tissue that lines the surfaces of the body, as well as internal cavities and ducts.
-Epithelial tissue serves as a protective barrier, is involved in secretion, and can have sensory functions., stroma, and endothelium.
-Each of these layers can be affected by dystrophyDystrophy refers to a group of conditions characterized by progressive weakening and loss of muscle mass.
-These conditions are often genetic and can affect various muscles in the body., leading to different clinical presentations.
+Epithelial tissue serves as a protective barrier, is involved in secretion, and can have sensory functions., the stroma, and the endothelium.
+Each of these layers can be affected by a dystrophyDystrophy refers to a group of conditions characterized by progressive weakening and loss of muscle mass.
+These conditions are often genetic and can affect various muscles in the body., leading to different clinical appearances.

 Symptoms